 How many Treatments do I need?

-Why do i have to wear compression socks?
+Why do I have to wear compression socks?

 Do you treat my veins with Vein Stripping?

-Other contributing factors include: previous blood clots, obesity, trauma and surgery.
+Other contributing factors include previous blood clots, obesity, trauma and surgery.
 And, unfortunately, many times we are unable to determine the true cause of vein problems.
-We simply don’t know why.
+We simply don't know why.

 How can I prevent vein problems?

-Is My treatment painful?
+Is vein treatment painful?

 Most patients (about 95%) feel little to no pain during or after the treatment.
-We use local numbing medicine to help make sure the treatment is as comfortable and pain free as possible.
+We use local numbing medicine to help make sure the treatment is as comfortable and pain-free as possible.
 If you are very nervous or are very concerned about pain, we can prescribe some medication to use before and after treatment.
 If medication is prescribed to use before treatment you will need a driver to take you home.
 Most patients are up and walking within 5-10 minutes after their treatment and will be able to drive themselves home.

-Should I stop taking my medicine?
+Do I need to stop taking my medicine?

 What's amazing about these new procedures is that regardless of the medications that you are on, whether it's a blood thinner because of heart problems or past blood clots, diabetes medication, heart medication, or really any medication at all, you are not required to stop any of your medications.
 You do not need to fast before your treatment.
 On the day of your treatment simply take your medications as your physician orders, eat a good breakfast or lunch, come in and let us take care of you.

-Can I drive myself home after treatment?
+Can I drive myself home after a vein treatment?

 Yes, you can drive yourself home.
 The treatments for Venous Reflux (vein problems) are now done using only local numbing medicine.
 Within 10-15 minutes after treatments most people drive themselves home and resume normal activities that day.

-Do i wear compression socks after treatment?
+Do I need to wear compression socks after treatment?

 After your vein treatments you will need to wear compression on your treated leg for at least 5-7 days after the treatment.
-This is to help with any swelling, bruising, or post procedure discomfort.
+This is to help with any swelling, bruising, or post-procedure discomfort.
 The goal after treatment is that you will not have to wear compression on a daily basis.

 What happens if I don't go forward with treatment?

-Vein Problems are considered chronic and progressive.
+Vein problems are considered chronic and progressive.
 This means that if this is left unaddressed, the problems will not go away on their own and will gradually get worse.
 Compression socks and other conservative treatments can help relieve some of the symptoms of Venous Reflux (vein problems), but will not treat the underlying problem.
 For example, if you suffer from skin darkening/discoloration on your legs and treatment is postponed, the likelihood of you eventually developing an open skin sore/wound on your leg is high.
 This is how this disease can progress into more serious problems if treatment is delayed.

-Will my veins come back after treatment?
+Will my vein problems come back after treatment?

 Once a vein is treated and closed that vein should not cause problems again.
-However, Venous Reflux (vein problems) is a progressive condition and new problematic veins can arise years after treatment.
+However, Venous Reflux is a progressive condition and new problematic veins can arise years after treatment.
 This is why follow up with a vein specialist is important so any new issues can be addressed as quickly as possible.